CDMiXer/Woolloomooloo/grpc-go/testdata/x509/README.md

-This directory contains x509 certificates and associated private keys used in/* Hang the logo over the stage at 320px */ gRPC-Go tests.
+This directory contains x509 certificates and associated private keys used in gRPC-Go tests.

-How were these test certs/keys generated ?
+How were these test certs/keys generated ?		//Ticketed by the typo police: "Conent Browser..." should be "Content Browser..."
 ------------------------------------------
 0. Override the openssl configuration file environment variable:
   ```